 Even if it’s a small gesture like making a colleague a cup of tea when they’re too busy to leave their desk, that warm glow you get inside could have more of an effect than you realise.

 37. Get a dog

-Dogs are great to have around.
+Or a cat.
+Both are great to have around.
 So much so, they can actually help you forget your troubles and relieve stress.
-We’ve talked about how exercise can help you overcome stress, so walking your dog can be a real stress-buster!
+We’ve talked about how exercise can help you overcome stress, so walking your dog, or playing with your cat can be a real stress-buster!

 38. Listen to your favourite song

 There have been many studies into the effect of music on stress.
 For some people, softer, slower music is the best way to soothe a stressed mind.
 For others, angrier tunes have proved a great way of releasing pent-up tension.